UKCloud/documentation/articles/other/other-faq-jumpstart.md

 - Subject matter experts in:

-  - UKCloud products and 3rd party associates
+  - UKCloud products and third-party associates

-  - Disaster Recovery technology, namely Zerto
+  - Disaster recovery technology, namely Zerto

-  - Cyber Security
+  - Cyber security

   - Architecture design

 ### What will UKCloud be responsible for?